ryqndev/api-learn-ryqn-dev/content/starting-out-with-flask/README.md

 ## What is Flask?

 Flask is a library that allows you to run a server in Python.
-Similar to the Google example above, Flask allows us to run a program that sits on the internet waiting for other computers to connect to it, which we can then send back a response for every single request.
+Similar to the Google example above, Flask allows us to run a program that sits on the internet waiting for other computers to connect to it - i.e. make requests, which we can then send back a response.
 However, HTML code is not the only thing a server can send back and requests are not limited to just "getting" information.
 You can take a look the API calls article to learn more about requests.

 ## When should I use Flask?